How to Protect Your Elderly Parent from Phone Scams

-Here’s a statistic that should make you angry: Americans over 60 lost $3.4 billion to fraud in 2023 alone, according to the FBI.
-And phone scams — voice calls, text messages, voicemails — remain the #1 attack vector.
+I know this because Americans over 60 lost $4.9 billion to fraud in 2024, according to the FBI.
+Phone scams — voice calls, text messages, voicemails — remain the #1 attack vector.
+Most victims aren’t confused or careless.
+They’re normal parents who picked up the phone at the wrong moment.

-Let’s talk about what actually works to protect them — and what doesn’t.
+Here’s what I’ve learned about what actually works — and what doesn’t.

 Why “Just Tell Them About Scams” Doesn’t Work